tachiyomiorg/website/CONTRIBUTING.md

 You will need [Node.js](http://nodejs.org) **version 16+**, and [npm](https://docs.npmjs.com/try-the-latest-stable-version-of-npm) **version 8+**.

-After cloning the repo, run:
+After cloning the repo and entering the the directory, go to the `/website` folder and run:

 ``` bash
 # Installs any dependencies needed.